Fibromyalgia Basics

 In a larger study involving 915 patients, the average pregabalin dose was 160 mg/day.
 The point is, if you find pregabalin beneficial at a lower dose, your response to this drug is quite normal.
 As with many medications prescribed for fibromyalgia, higher doses generally don’t offer more benefits; just more side effects.

-- If you are curious about alternative therapies, see Nondrug Treatments.
+- If you are curious about nondrug approaches, see Alternative Therapies.

 - Rico-Villademoros F, et al. Clin Exp Rheum 38(Suppl 123):S72-S78, 2020.
 Free Report